open-spaced-repetition/fsrs4anki/README.md

 Personalizing FSRS for your learning needs involves a two-step process.

-- First, you must train the FSRS parameters for your collection using the FSRS optimizer, tailoring the algorithm to your learning patterns.
+- First, you'll need to train the FSRS parameters for your collection using the FSRS optimizer, tailoring the algorithm to your learning patterns.
-- Next, you must choose the desired retention rate and maximum interval.
+- Next, you'll need to choose the desired retention rate and maximum interval.

 Let's now discuss both of these steps in detail.